 You have now taken five online anger management classes.
 Return and review this material.

 When you master the information in these free anger management classes, you will be a better person for yourself and others.

 The following are additional sources for information on free online anger management:

-- Anger Management Test, Tips, and Videos (by me, Abe Kass)
+- Anger Management Test, Tips, and Videos (more free anger management classes near me by the author of this online anger management class, Abe Kass)

 - Anger management training Wikipedia